markflemingtennis/tennis-blog/content/posts/working-from-home.md

 Likewise, in tennis doubles where teammates are in a one up and one back situation, the player in the back like the quarterback, sees the court better and must instruct the player at the net what they need to do.

 * Subsequent to lob clearing the the net player's head the the person in the back should begin running to the ball while simultaneously yelling loud enough for their partner to hear "I got it switch".
+* In a situation where your lob is short or 2 people are up you need to yell to your partner to get back so they won't get killed
 *
 * I got it switch
 * In more advanced doubles may also have to communicate get back and to up